— Havelock Ellis, The Dance of Life, 1923

 You Can Help!

 The good news is that light pollution, unlike many other forms of pollution, is reversible and each one of us can make a difference!
 Just being aware that light pollution is a problem is not enough; the need is for action.
 You can start by minimizing the light from your own home at night.
-You can do this by:
+You can do this by following these simple steps.

-- Keeping your blinds drawn to keep light glow inside
+- Keep your blinds drawn to keep light inside

-- Becoming a citizen scientist and helping to measure light pollution
+- Become a citizen scientist and helping to measure light pollution

 Want to do more?
 Get Involved Now